JacobCWBillings/PublicSphereTech/README.md

 Moreover, we develop further capacities to work with KG, translating KG into reformatted text.
 These technical capacities are important to develop as, in the long term, the global political economy is, itself, a highly detailed, interconnected, and mutable network.

-### Milestone 3: Publicity and Engagement: Visually Analysis of Large-Scale Social Networks (months 6-7)
+### Milestone 3: Publicity and Engagement: Visual Analysis of Large-Scale Social Networks (months 6-7)
 Milestone 3 aims to drive public-interest and engagement with PST.
+This, while also developing our capacities to work with very large knowledge graphs.
 To do so, we will produce an application having both a low barrier of entry and also a high degree of social stimulation.
 Specifically, the application will ingest each user's pre-existing social-media data, and translate that data into a user-specific KG.
 From there, the application will allow users to visually analyze areas of overlap (and any gaps) between their KG and the KG's from other users populating our expanding database.